 My biggest suggestion to you is–Just start!.
 Don’t overthink it.
 Don’t wait for it to feel good or less awkward.
 Just start reading His word.
 Just start praying.
 Don’t wait until you find a church.
 Or someone comes along to disciple you.
 Or for you find the right devotional.
 Here’s the thing as a believer the spirit of God is in you and He will guide you as you fervently seek Him.
 John 14:26 Start with the book of Psalms, Ephesians or John.

 Mamas, don’t wait for that “perfect” time in your day when things are quiet and cozy, and you can sit in front of the fire holding your coffee mug.
-Girl, you know you have toddlers and tweens running around so that will never happen and actually you don’t even have a fireplace.
+Girl, you know you have toddlers and tweens running around so that will never happen and the reality is you don’t even have a fireplace.

 So stop waiting!